hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/chrome/_docs/how_to_istall_chrome_for_testing.md

 3. Run the tests from your terminal: `pytest test_download.py`

 Remember to replace the placeholder download logic with your actual implementation if you're downloading from a real website.
-This comprehensive example now demonstrates good error handling and covers valid, invalid, and edge cases.
+This comprehensive example now demonStartes good error handling and covers valid, invalid, and edge cases.
 Remember to adapt the test cases to fit the specific functions and classes you want to test in your actual code.